nLab strict 2-category

 Idea

-• The concept of a strict 2-category is the simplest generalization of a category to a higher category.
-It is the one-step categorification of the concept of a category.
+The concept of strict 2-categories is the simplest generalization of that of categories to the n n -categories of higher category theory.
+It is a one-step categorification of the concept of a category with strict choice of structure morphisms.

 The term 2-category implicitly refers to a globular structure.
 By contrast, double categories are based on cubes instead.
 The two notions are closely related, however: every strict 2-category gives rise to several strict double categories, and every double category has several underlying 2-categories.